fbpx

 Introduction Revit vs Autocad

 What appealed the most to the end-user was the passive nature of the plan update process.
 The user did not have to press any buttons to update all the views; it just happened!
+It was a game-changer, to say the least.

 In this post, we are going to dive into what is going to be the next revolutionary solution that will allow us to make a jump compared to the CAD BIM transition.
 Keep reading if this makes you excited as well!